aav7fl/website/_posts/2020-07-26-appliance-notifications-through-vibration-and-power.md

 ## ♨️Identifying the Dryer State

+> Update (2020-09-20): After a month of using the vibration sensor with the dryer outlined below, I decided to switch to using a clamp style split phase energy meter.
+If you're interested in my current monitoring method, [you can read about my post here](/blog/2020/09/dryer-notification-addendum/).

 Tracking the state of the dryer is a bit trickier.
 Since the dryer is connected to a 240V outlet, it essentially eliminates any reasonably priced smart plug.

 This left me with four options (that I could come up with):